Ryuji-Hazama/MapleTree/README.md

 |--------|--------|-----|
 |**`headers`**||Target headers|

-&nbsp;&nbsp;&nbsp;&nbsp;Get the list of the headers in header block specified with parameter.
+&nbsp;&nbsp;&nbsp;&nbsp;Get the list of the headers in the header block specified with the parameter.

 Sample data: `SampleData.mpl`